pestrela/dj_kb/docs/about.md

 ## TL;DR version

-My biggest **Laptop** reasons are not having to manage USB sticks, and it has much more features than standalone.\
+My biggest **Laptop** reasons are not having to manage USB sticks, and it having much more features than standalone.\
 My biggest **DDJ-1000** reason is big jogwheels.\
 My biggest **Traktor** reason is using my OS folders as "playlists", its effects and its advanced mapping possibilities.